 Dumfries is a very small town located in the state of Virginia.
 With a population of 5,217 people and eight constituent neighborhoods, Dumfries is the 125th largest community in Virginia.

-Dumfries is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Dumfries isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dumfries are a mix of both white- and blue-collar jobs.
 Overall, Dumfries is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Dumfries who work in office and administrative support (15.23%), food service (9.19%), and sales jobs (8.34%).

 Also of interest is that Dumfries has more people living here who work in computers and math than 95% of the places in the US.

 In Dumfries, however, the average commute to work is quite long.
 On average, people spend 37.21 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Even though Dumfries is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.